cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

     relationTables: PluginTableListItem[];
 }

-// Warning: (ae-forgotten-export) The symbol "_PluginTableSelector" needs to be exported by the entry point index.d.ts
-//
-// @public
-export const ReactHookFormPluginTableSelector: React_2.MemoExoticComponent<typeof _PluginTableSelector>;

 // Warning: (ae-forgotten-export) The symbol "Props_7" needs to be exported by the entry point index.d.ts
 //
 // @public